10gic/vanitygen-plusplus/README.md

 Vanitygen plus!

 Forked from samr7/vanitygen ,
-then modified by Corey Harding with the following changes:
+then modified by Corey Harding to support Many Alt-Coins! with the following changes:

 +Generate vanity addresses for 70+ coins!
 +I also removed the prefix length limit, now capable of searching for a whole address.